tmgrgg/localvsglobaluncertainty/README.md

 This is my master's research project, supervised by Hippolyt Ritter and David Barber at UCL.
 I am currently working on an video to explain what the project was about and what I did.
-In the meantime, I recommend reading the introductory chapter of my report (report_localglobal.pdf) to get an idea for what its about and the methods I've implemented.
+In the meantime, I recommend reading the introductory chapter of my report (report_localglobal.pdf) to get a high-level idea!

 ## Codebase references: